 There is a possibility that other UI elements overlap with the UI element and cannot be selected.
 You can select the UI element you want to select by clicking Temporarily hide several times to hide the overlapping element.

 If you still cannot select a UI element, you can send an inquiry by clicking Inquiry about this UI from the menu of the UI in UI List.
-You can download the XML file from the inquiry screen, and you can add a new locator based on the file.
+Please refer to the help page about locators

 UI element you want to operate is off-screen